1618lip/AR_Prediction/README.md

    The differenced or log-return data will be near zero, so the AR forecast often flattens to zero.
 That is not an error—it indicates there’s minimal signal to deviate from a near-mean forecast.

 2. **If $\mu$ or $\sigma$ are larger:**
-   - You’ll see more variability in differenced/log-return data.
+   - More variability in differenced/log-return data.
    - The AR forecast might show more dynamic multi-step predictions.

 3. **AR Order Tends to Be Low:**